simonholmes001/daddys_home_cooking/README.md

 ### Branch: navbar
 - [ ] Make link light up when at the same id
+- [ ] Create a search function to look for specific recipes

 ### Branch: home page
 - [ ] Add in further sub-headers